sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/03_net/interop-net.md

 ### Publishing Streams

-To start publishing data, you need to create an Interop stream by calling `Glue.Interop.RegisterStreamingEndpoint()`.
-This registers an Interop streaming method, similar to the one created by `Glue.Interop.RegisterEndpoint()`, but this enables the registering side to receive subscription requests from other Glue42 peers, accept or reject them, group them by some criteria (e.g., subscription area of interest, passed in the subscription request arguments) and push data to them, where the data is distributed to all underlying subscribers by the Glue42 Gateway.
+To start publishing data, you need to create an Interop stream by calling `glue.Interop.RegisterStreamingEndpoint()`.
+This registers an Interop streaming method, similar to the one created by `glue.Interop.RegisterEndpoint()`, but this enables the registering side to receive subscription requests from other Glue42 peers, accept or reject them, group them by some criteria (e.g., subscription area of interest, passed in the subscription request arguments) and push data to them, where the data is distributed to all underlying subscribers by the Glue42 Gateway.

 Here is the signature of the method: